Mérida

 Exterior depiction of the main entry for the new U.S. consulate general in Merida.

 The United States and Mexico have a consequential bilateral relationship, directly impacting the everyday lives of millions of U.S. and Mexican citizens, whether through trade, joint security, or tourism.
-Within similar time frames, the U.S. Department of State’s Bureau of Overseas Buildings Operations has undertaken five major builds across Mexico: four new consulate facilities in Hermosillo, Guadalajara, Mérida, and Nogales, and a new embassy in Mexico City.
-Among the Mission Mexico new facilities, the new consulate complex in Mérida is an important physical representation of the long-term commitment to the U.S.- Mexico relationship and a permanent presence.
+Within similar time frames, the U.S. Department of State Bureau of Overseas Buildings Operations has undertaken five major builds across Mexico: four new consulate facilities in Hermosillo, Guadalajara, Mérida, and Nogales, and a new embassy in Mexico City.
+Among the Mission Mexico new facilities, the new U.S. Consulate General Mérida is an important physical representation of the long-term commitment to the U.S.- Mexico relationship and a permanent presence.

-Since 1843, a U.S. Consulate General on the Yucatán Peninsula has served both Mexican and U.S. citizens.
+Since 1843, a U.S. consulate on the Yucatán Peninsula has served both Mexican and U.S. citizens.
 In addition to the thousands of U.S. citizens who reside in the Consular District, millions of U.S. citizens visit the Yucatán Peninsula annually.
 The Peninsula attracts a variety of tourists in all seasons: beachcombers on the Riviera Maya, history buffs and art collectors to the historic cities of Mérida and Valladolid, and explorers to the iconic Mayan ruins of Chichén Itzá and Uxmal.
-Mérida and its environs continue to provide an exciting vision for Mexico’s future: a strong regional partner with robust cultural and interpersonal ties presenting extensive opportunities for U.S. investment.

 Project Overview